seanpatton1/Ristorante_Da_Savio/README.md

 4. Next, I accessed the 'settings' tab located at the top of the page.

 6. Some apps contain sensitive data within the Gitpod workspace, which isn't present in the GitHub repository due to being intentionally protected in the .gitignore file.
-Although I had no data to protect, the following steps would typically be followed.
+Although I had to input my DATABASE_URL and SECRET_KEY.

     - To do this, I would click 'reveal config vars'.
     - Fill in the key, for example: CREDS.